-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X

-For the quarterly period ended March 31, 2020

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-38130

-(Exact Name of Registrant as Specified in its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization) 490 Arsenal Way, Suite 210

-Watertown, MA

-13-4196017 (I.R.S.
-Employer Identification No.)

-02472 (Zip Code)

-(Address of principal executive offices) Registrant's telephone number, including area code: (617) 995-0900

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.001 par value per share ALRN The Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company X

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 8, 2020, the registrant had 29,086,467 shares of common stock, \$0.001 par value per share, outstanding,
+1014/110 Q (Mark One) □ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 or the quarterly period ended September 30, 20 - OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 the transition period from to 101 Commission File Number: 001-38130 ileron Therapeutics, In Delaware (State or other jurisdiction of incorporation or organization 13-4196017 (I.R.S.
+Employer Identification No.) 285 Summer Street, Suite 1 Boston, MA (Address of principal executive of 02210 (Zip Code) Registr ant's telephone number, including area code: (617) 995-0900 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.001 par value per share ALRN The Nasdaq Capital Market 1) has filed all reports required to be filed by Section 1 eriod that the registrant was required to file such report nas submitted electronically every Interactive Data File preceding 12 months (or for such shorter period that th s a large accelerated filer, an accelerated filer, a non-acge accelerated filer," "accelerated filer," "smaller repor Large accelerated filer $\ \square$ Accelerated filer \Box Non-accelerated filer $\ oxedsymbol{\boxtimes}$ Smaller reporting company $\ oxtimes$ Emerging growth company $oximes$ If an emerging growth company, indicate by cherevised financial accounting standards provided pursua ended transition period for complying with any new or Indicate by check mark whether the registrant i s a shell company (as defined in Rule 12b-2 of the Exc hange Act).
+Yes □ No ⊠ As of November 9, 2021, the registrant had 90, 573,597 shares of common stock, \$0.001 par value per share, outstanding.